titzer/virgil/doc/tutorial/Loops.md

 }
 ```

-Like the other short forms, `for`-in over an enum always a new loop variable that cannot be assigned in the body.
+Like the other short forms, `for`-in over an enum always introduces a new loop variable that cannot be assigned in the body.

 ## `break` and `continue` ##